-Things to do in Winnipeg: a complete city guide
+Things to do in Winnipeg, Canada

-Winnipeg is a vibrant city which deserves a lot more attention and should feature on any Trans-Canada itinerary.
+Winnipeg is a vibrant city that deserves a lot more attention and should feature on any Trans-Canada itinerary.

-The best things to do in Winnipeg
+What to do in Winnipeg

 - Take a Hermetic Code tour in the Manitoba Legislative Building